MileHacker Logo

 Note on Climate

 Belém has a tropical rainforest climate (Af under Köppen system).
-This means consistently high temperatures and humidity year-round, with abundant rainfall.
+This signifies consistently high temperatures and humidity year-round, with abundant rainfall.
 Temperatures generally hover between 25-30°C (77-86°F) daily, with little seasonal variation.
 Humidity often stays above 80%.

 Next Up: Best Time to Visit Belem.
 Weather, Seasons, Climate